Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

-where $\Upsilon$ denotes the bi-linear sampler~\cite{dai2017deformable}, which is imposed on $\Hmat_b$, the original feature map of the $b^{th}$ frame, to obtain the bi-linear interpolated features for dynamic sampling nodes.
-This is because the dynamic walks are typically fractional, always resulting in irregular sampling positions; please refer to~\cite{dai2017deformable} for more details about the bi-linear sampler.
-In short, by performing motion-aware dynamic walks upon the initially sampled neighbouring nodes, we believe that it could facilitate finding most related neighbours and learning better feature distributions for the graph nodes.
+where $\Upsilon$ denotes the bi-linear sampler~\cite{dai2017deformable} imposed on the original feature map $\Hmat_b$, to obtain the bi-linear interpolated features for dynamic sampling nodes.
+This is due to the dynamic walks are typically fractional, always resulting in irregular sampling positions; please refer to~\cite{dai2017deformable} for more details about the bi-linear sampler.
+In short, by performing motion-aware dynamic walks upon the initially sampled neighboring nodes, we can enhance the process of identifying the most relevant neighbors and extracting more informative features for the graph nodes.